Guardianship Q&A Series

 • Aggrieved party: You must be directly affected—such as the petitioner, the respondent, or someone who applied to be guardian.

-• Identify the order: Decide if you are appealing the incompetency adjudication (new hearing) or the guardian appointment/terms (on-the-record review).
+• Identify the order: Decide if you are appealing the incompetency adjudication (new hearing) or the guardian appointment/terms (review of the clerk’s order).

-• Written Notice of Appeal: File it with the Wayne County Clerk of Superior Court; include a short, plain statement of the appeal’s basis.
+• Written Notice of Appeal: File it with the Wayne County Clerk of Superior Court.

-• Fast deadline: For appointment decisions, file within 10 days after service of the order; timing for adjudication appeals is set by statute and is short—act immediately.
+• Fast deadline: For appointment decisions, file within 10 days after entry of the order; timing for adjudication appeals is set by statute and is short—act immediately.

 • No automatic stay: If you need to pause the clerk’s order, request a stay; you may have to post a bond.